 Clearing cache, reading list, history, cookies can help delete significant data from Documents and Data.

-- Scroll down to find History & Cookies and Data
+Step 2: Scroll down to find “Clear History & Website Data”

 To clear reading list –

-- Head to Settings -> General -> Usage
+Step 1: Head to Settings -> General -> Storage & iCloud Usage -> Manage Storage.

-- From the apps list, Show All Apps -> Scroll down to Safari
+Step 2: From the apps list, Scroll down to Safari and open it.

-- Tap on Edit.
-Next, tap on red ‘-‘ sign next to Offline Reading list.
+Step 3: Tap on Edit option on the top right corner of your display.
+Now, tap on red ‘-‘ sign next to Offline Reading list.
 Tap on Delete.

 If you feel that Safari has been slowing down of late, it could be due to MBs of space occupied by the reading list.
 Clearing this helps save precious disk space and can speed up Safari.